 Alexa Child, Co-Founder, Co-CEO

 Alexa graduated from College of the Holy Cross in 2012 and Georgetown University Law Center in 2015.
-After law school, she began her career in public service and is currently a legal aid attorney.
+After law school, she began her career in public service and is currently a public interest attorney.
 Alexa and her sister collaborated on Dateability after Jacqueline’s negative experiences dating with chronic illness.
 She enjoys all the typical Colorado things—hiking and skiing—but also loves to cook and binge watch TV.

 Jacqueline Child, Co-Founder, Co-CEO